MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 # Microsoft Power Platform Build Tools for Azure DevOps

-Use Microsoft Power Platform Build Tools to automate common build and deployment tasks related to Apps built on the Power Platform.
-These tasks include: 1) synchronization of solution metadata (also known as solutions) that contains the various platform components such as Dynamics 365 Customer Engagement apps, canvas apps, UI flows, virtual agents, AI Builder models and connectors between development environments and source control, 2) generating build artifacts, 3) deploying to downstream environments, 4) provisioning or de-provisioning environments, and 5) the ability to perform static analysis checks against your solution by using the Power Platform checker service.
+Use Microsoft Power Platform Build Tools to automate common build and deployment tasks related to apps built on the Power Platform.
+These tasks include: 1) synchronization of solution metadata (also known as solutions) that contains the various platform components such as Dynamics 365 Customer Engagement apps, canvas apps, UI flows, virtual agents, AI Builder models and connectors between development environments and source control, 2) generating build artifacts, 3) deploying to downstream environments, 4) provisioning or de-provisioning environments, and 5) the ability to perform static analysis checks against your solution by using the Power Apps checker service.

 The Microsoft Power Platform Build Tools tasks can be used along with any other available Azure DevOps tasks to compose your build and release pipelines.
 Pipelines